MicrosoftDocs/azure-docs/articles/governance/blueprints/samples/dod-impact-level-5/control-mapping.md

 from unauthorized disclosure and modification.

 - API App should only be accessible over HTTPS
-- Audit Windows web servers that are not using secure communication protocols
+- Show audit results from Windows web servers that are not using secure communication protocols
-- Deploy requirements to audit Windows web servers that are not using secure communication protocols
+- Deploy prerequisites to audit Windows web servers that are not using secure communication protocols
 - Function App should only be accessible over HTTPS
-- Only secure connections to your Redis Cache should be enabled
+- Only secure connections to your Azure Cache for Redis should be enabled
 - Secure transfer to storage accounts should be enabled
 - Web Application should only be accessible over HTTPS